Nikon D5500 vs Sony RX10 IV

 |2.||Sony RX10 IV||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the D5500 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D5500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D5500 and RX10 IV can be found, respectively, in the Nikon D5500 Manual (free pdf) or the online Sony RX10 IV Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D5500 or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.